MCP setupIncluded on every plan

 Fast to scan.
 Clear in seconds.

-Planning, research, code intelligence, security audit, architecture review, blindspot detection, gap-finding, and closure review.
+Planning, research, code intelligence, security audit, architecture review, blind spot detection, gap-finding, and closure review.

 Planning